Federal Allocation of Estimated Tax Payments to Beneficiaries (Under Code section 643(g))

 Historical Past-Year Versions of Federal Form 1041-T

-We have a total of eight past-year versions of Form 1041-T in the TaxFormFinder archives, including for the previous tax year.
+We have a total of thirteen past-year versions of Form 1041-T in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2018 Form 1041-T